.SB3 File Extension

 SB3 files are saved in the Scratch 3.0 file format.
-SB2 files are saved in the Scratch 2.0 file format and .SB files are saved in the original Scratch file format.
-The SB3 file is simply a .ZIP archive that stores contents such as sprites, scripts, costumes, and sound files.
+SB2 files are saved in the Scratch 2.0 file format, and .SB files are saved in the original Scratch file format.
+Each SB3 file is a .ZIP archive that stores a development project's contents, including sprites, scripts, costumes, and sound files.

-- Create your project and select File → Download to your computer.
+- Select File → Save to your computer.

-- Name your file, choose the save location, and click Save.
+- Name your file, select a save location, and click Save.

 Developers can also create SB3 files in MIT's offline Scratch editors, which are available for Windows, macOS, Android, and ChromeOS devices.